 The government is gearing up to improve its charging infrastructure and facility.
 Multiple government faculties — such as the Central Electricity Authority, the Power Ministry, the Power and New and Renewable Energy Department, as well as the Ministry of Road Transport and Highways — are working together to create a well-functioning and sustainable ecosystem for electric vehicles and transportation.
 The government also plans to refund taxes to the manufacturers of electric cars and related technology to encourage and foster faster growth.

 The government has established certain emission standards for auto manufacturers in India to adhere to in a step-by-step process.
 These stages are designed following the European example and increase the restrictions on the number of pollutants allowed to be released by oil and automobile companies with each phase.
 Automobile manufacturers in India will be responsible for all car emissions and need to create vehicles that follow the rules of each phase.
 This step is essential, as India has to reduce its carbon footprint by 33-35 percent (from its 2005 levels) by 2030.

 It’s a formidable task for India’s auto industry, as the work requires tremendous effort to build the technology from scratch.
 For auto companies that already have international headquarters in Europe or Japan and are well-established in the Indian market, the task isn’t as challenging, as the technology already exists in the European market and they simply need to adapt it to the Indian norms.

 A new era

-The intent of all these policy changes and efforts to push development in the industry is right on target; however, there needs to be an equal impetus on the creation of public infrastructure that supports this new era.
+The intent of all these policy changes and efforts to push development in the industry is right on target; however, there needs to be an equal impetus for the creation of public infrastructure that supports this new era.
 Importance should also be given to the education of the population to embrace these new changes, as new technology for cars will initially increase the final cost price.
-The cost of the car remains to be the most important factor that dictates the general consumer buying trend.
+The cost of the car remains the most important factor that will dictate the general consumer buying trend.